 You are not alone.

-March 15, 2016 marked the five year anniversary of the initial conflict in Syria that has led to a refugee crisis of historic proportions.
+March 16, 2017 marked the six year anniversary of the initial conflict in Syria that has led to a refugee crisis of historic proportions.
 The numbers are staggering—half of the population of Syria has fled the country, and 4.8 million people now live as refugees in neighboring countries.
 Yet recent research shows that individuals and churches are struggling to engage the crisis in a meaningful way.

 While the reasons for this lack of engagement vary, one reason is that many people simply don’t know how to engage.
 A problem as complex as the Syrian refugee crisis can be hard to get your head around, let alone know what you can do about it.